-“First, the employee’s eligible contributions are exempt from federal income and payroll taxes (e.g., Social Security and Medicare taxes)," said Berger.
-“Secondly, federal taxes do not apply to HSA earnings, such as interest, dividends, and investment gains.
+“First, the employee’s eligible contributions are exempt from federal income and payroll taxes, such as Social Security and Medicare taxes,” said Berger.
+“Secondly, federal taxes do not apply to HSA earnings, such as interest, dividends and investment gains.
 Thirdly, when HSA funds are withdrawn to pay qualified health expenses, the amounts are not taxed.”

-“Low-wage earners often will not have disposable income to contribute to an HSA, even given the pretax income and FICA savings, and may not have the resources to fund the high deductible expenses out of pocket before their qualifying HDHP coverage kicks in,” Christen said.
+“Low-wage earners often will not have disposable income to contribute to an HSA, even given the pretax income and FICA [Federal Insurance Contributions Act] savings and may not have the resources to fund the high deductible expenses out of pocket before their qualifying HDHP coverage kicks in,” Christen said.

 The IRS has complex rules and restrictions for establishing an HSA, along with various reporting obligations on employers and employees for maintaining HSAs.
 Notably, only eligible employees with qualifying HDHPs can open health savings accounts.

-“For example, an employee will not be considered an eligible individual for purposes of making or receiving HSA contributions when the employee’s spouse is enrolled in a general-purpose health flexible spending account (FSA) which reimburses the spouse for eligible healthcare expenses of the spouse and family members (including the employee), or the employee has received VA health benefits in the last three months, or the employee enrolls in Medicare (which may be automatic under some circumstances),” Christen said.
+“For example, an employee will not be considered an eligible individual for purposes of making or receiving HSA contributions when the employee’s spouse is enrolled in a general-purpose health flexible spending account (FSA) which reimburses the spouse for eligible healthcare expenses of the spouse and family members (including the employee) or the employee has received VA [Veterans Affairs] health benefits in the last three months or the employee enrolls in Medicare (which may be automatic under some circumstances),” Christen said.

-Key takeaway: HSAs are great for tax savings and employee financial security, but they come with strict guidelines and penalties for misuse.
+HSAs are great for tax savings and employee financial security, but you’ll need to heed their strict guidelines and penalties for misuse.

 As mentioned previously, employees must be enrolled in a qualifying HDHP to open an HSA.
 Keep in mind, however, that not all HDHPs are eligible for HSAs, so you will have to verify that you are offering a qualifying HDHP.